On Low-rank Trace Regression under General Sampling Distribution: Estimation Method and Corresponding Tail Bounds

-\subsection{Restricted Strong Convexity and the Tail Bounds}
+\subsection{Restricted strong convexity and the tail bounds}

-\begin{defns}[Restricted Strong Convexity Condition] The upper bound that we will state relies on the \emph{restricted strong convexity} (RSC) condition which will be proven to hold with high probability.
-For a \emph{constraint} set $\Cset\subseteq\IR^{d_r\times d_c}$, we say that $\Xop(\cdot)$ satisfies RSC condition over the set $\Cset$ if there exists constants $\alpha(\Xop)>0$ and $\beta(\Xop)$ such that
+The upper bound for the estimation error that will be stated next relies on a \emph{restricted strong convexity} (RSC) condition.
+This condition is defined below and will be shown to hold with high probability, under some assumptions on $\Param$ and $\SampleDistr$. \begin{defn}[Restricted Strong Convexity Condition] For a \emph{constraint} set $\Cset\subseteq\IR^{d_r\times d_c}$, we say that $\SamplingOp(\cdot)$ satisfies the RSC condition over the set $\Cset$ if there exist constants $\alpha(\SamplingOp)>0$ and $\beta(\SamplingOp)$ such that, for all $\bB\in\Cset$,

-for all $\bB\in\Cset$. \end{defns} For the upper bound, we need the RSC condition to hold for a specific family of constraint sets that are parameterized by two positive parameters $\nu,\eta$.
-Define $\Cset(\nu,\eta)$ as:
+\end{defn} For the upper bound, we need the RSC condition to hold for a specific family of constraint sets that are parameterized by two positive parameters $\nu,\eta$.
+Define $\Cset(\nu,\eta)$ as